The Islands of Turks and Caicos truly are ‘Beautiful by Nature’ - let our local guides show you why!

 La Famille, an old Soviet oil rig that broke loose during a hurricane and now sits a couple of miles offshore, has become a popular attraction for cliff-jumpers and explorers alike.
 Small schools of fish frequently use the wreck as a sanctuary and we often find juveniles of bigger fish that we would see out on the reef.
 If you’re brave enough to do some cliff jumping we have a couple spots for you; our beginner jump is about 10ft and we have a 25ft jump if you really want that adrenaline rush!
 (Our captains are always ready to show you a backflip!)
 We offer the safest experience when exploring the wreck, guiding you around and providing hard-soled water shoes.

-Dellis Cay houses the ruins of a half built resort that has been abandoned for over 8 years now.
+Dellis Cay houses the ruins of a half built resort that has been abandoned for many years.
 It’s eerie shell is offset by beautiful white sand beaches and crystal clear, turquoise water.
-We often find large cushion starfish in the shallows around the resort!

 Ft.
 George is a small beautiful cay with a lovely white sand beach that extends out into the shallow waters making it the perfect spot to float around or search for shells.
 We often find Sand Dollars here in the shallows, and keep an eye out for stingrays cruising the shoreline – they love to come by!